DDXofficial/sl86/README.md

-# parselbox: a text-mode 86Box machine manager for macOS
+# hebi86 — a text-mode 86Box machine manager for macOS
 This text-mode manager consists of a singular Python script.
 Needless to say, you MUST have Python installed for this to function.